NETponents/Gerbil/README.md

 ## Download
 To get Gerbil, `git clone` this repository to your hard drive.
 From there, open up *~/Gerbil/Gerbil.sln* Using Visual Studio 2012 or later.
 Compile the project using the **Release** build profile.
 After which, check the *~/Gerbil/bin/release* folder and run *gerbil.exe*.

+Binary releases will be availible once we release a stable package of Gerbil.

 ## Use
 Gerbil uses a custom CLI.
 See the project wiki on the right-hand side for CLI command usage.